What Are PFAS? How To Safeguard Your Family Against Contaminated Drinking Water

 This is extremely unfortunate as the harmful effects of PFAS include (but are not limited to):[2][3][7][8]

-• endocrine disruption
+• Endocrine disruption

-• increased risk of kidney and testicular cancer
+• Increased risk of kidney and testicular cancer

-• liver and thyroid problems
+• Liver and thyroid problems

-• reproductive issues such as birth defects and delayed puberty
+• Reproductive issues such as birth defects and delayed puberty

 Sadly, it is no longer safe to assume that tap water or bottled water is free from PFAS contamination.

 Selecting an effective water filtration system is essential to remove PFAS from your drinking water and make your water safe for everyone in your family to drink.
-It’s important to be cautious of over-the-counter and portable water filters, as many do not effectively filter out PFAS.

 If you have the budget for it, consider investing in a quality whole-house water filter for maximum protection.

-We talk much more in depth about water filtration systems in our article How to Choose the Best Water Filter for Every Home and Budget, so make sure to check out that article.
+We talk much more in-depth about water filtration systems in our article How to Choose the Best Water Filter for Every Home and Budget, so make sure to check out that article.

 Let's continue to empower ourselves with education about PFAS and commit to a future where every individual has the fundamental right to access safe drinking water!

-YOU have the power to make a difference!
+YOU have the power to make a difference.
 By making informed choices and taking action to minimize the impact of PFAS pollution, we can create healthier homes and a cleaner, greener future.

 Marilee Nelson